taw00/howto/howto-dashes.md

 - `[hyphen key]`
 - `[period key]`

-  _You should now see an en dash (&ndash;)._
+  _You should now see an en dash character (&ndash;)._

 ###### Unicode Input Method

 You can use the Unicode input method instead of using the compose key.
-It's a bigger PITA and hard to remember, but, it is useful to know so you can input other Unicode characters when necessary:
+It's a bigger PITA and hard to remember, but useful to know so you can input other Unicode characters when necessary:

 - `[CTRL][SHIFT][U]`